A quantum algorithm for simulating non-sparse Hamiltonians: Linear combination of unitaries and Hamiltonian simulation

-By Lemma \ref{lemma:lcu-const}, each segment can be implemented by $O(1)$ application of $\mbox{multi-}U$ and $O(k)$ 1- and 2-qubit gates, as well as the cost for computing the coefficients $\alpha_m$ for $m\in\{-k,\ldots,k\}$.
-The coefficients can be classically computed using the methods in \cite{british1960bessel,olver1964error}, and the cost is $O(k)$ times the number of bits of precision, which is $O(\log(t\norm{H}/\epsilon)$.
-The cost for each $\mbox{multi-}U$ is $k$ times the cost for implementing the quantum walk $U$.
-By Lemma \ref{lemma:statepreparation}, the state in Eq.~\eqref{eq:varphi_j0} can be prepared with time complexity (circuit depth) $O(nb^{5/2})$, where $b$ is the number of bit of precision.
-To achieve the overall error bound $\epsilon$, we choose $b=O(\log(t\Lambda/\epsilon))$.
-Hence the time complexity for the state preparation is $O(n\log^{5/2}(t\Lambda/\epsilon))$, which is also the time complexity for applying the quantum walk $U$.
+By Lemma~\ref{lemma:lcu-const}, each segment can be implemented by $O(1)$ application of $\text{multi-}U$ and $O(k)$ 1- and 2-qubit gates, as well as the cost for computing the coefficients $\alpha_m$ for $m\in\{-k,\ldots,k\}$.
+The cost for each $\text{multi-}U$ is $k$ times the cost for implementing the quantum walk $U$.
+By Lemma~\ref{lemma:statepreparation}, the state in Eq.~\eqref{eq:varphi_j0} can be prepared with time complexity (circuit depth) $O(n^2b^{5/2})$, where $b$ is the number of bit of precision.
+To achieve the overall error bound $\epsilon$, we choose $b=O(\log(t\pnorm{1}{H}/\epsilon))$.
+Hence the time complexity for the state preparation is $O(n^2\log^{5/2}(t\pnorm{1}{H}/\epsilon))$, which is also the time complexity for applying the quantum walk $U$.
 Therefore, the time complexity for one segment is

-Considering $O(t\Lambda)$ segments, the time complexity is as claimed. \end{proof}
+Considering $O(t\pnorm{1}{H})$ segments, the time complexity is as claimed. \end{proof}

+Note that the coefficients $\alpha_{-k}, \ldots, \alpha_k$ (for $k$ defined in Eq.~\eqref{eq:k}) in Lemma~\ref{lemma:lcu-const} can be classically computed using the methods in~\cite{british1960bessel,olver1964error}, and the cost is $O(k)$ times the number of bits of precision, which is $O(\log(t\norm{H}/\epsilon)$.
+This is no larger than the quantum time complexity.